Support for researchers to involve, engage, and recruit people with arthritis in research

 Engagement: effective dissemination of your results

-Professor Lucy Donaldson, Director of Research at Arthritis UK introduces our PPIE hub
+Professor Lucy Donaldson, Director of Research at Arthritis UK, introduces our PPIE hub

 A reflective note about the terminology used throughout: There are many different preferred terms that people use when co-creating together with people living with arthritis.
 We have used the terms 'Research Partner' and 'Patient Partner' interchangeably within the hub.
 Equally, we have interchanged 'subject' and participant'.
 It can be valuable in PPIE partnerships to discuss and agree what terms your research partners would prefer to use, as different groups prefer different terms.